 The one that asked gave a congested snort.
 "Well, if you are, do us a favor and get the shit that's at the bottom of the wharf."

 Their backs gave Baran the queue to leave.
 He caught up with Boro's steady progress and a few warehouses later, the shouts were drowned out by loud, consistent splashing.
 A whistle penetrated the thundering crash of water rolling down a cluster of permanent smaller chambers landscaped into an artificial waterfall.
 Overflow from the Exterior layer created a semi-regularly stream of water down the built stone.
 It doubled as a winding, rain-filled staircase between the layers.
 Boro received the command, changing course towards the climbing stonework beyond the rows of docked cargo ships.
-Baran followed in her wake as she patiently steered through the harbor workers.
+Baran followed in her wake as she steered through the harbor workers.
 The signal brought them to Romek, who waited, marooned on a lengthy pier that joined the base of the waterfall stairs.

 Baran refused to soak the day's misfortunes.
 He shrugged at Romek, avoiding any attempt to shout over the water.
 Boro's obvious apprehension of the pier's edge kept her even further back.
 The wearkin refused to budge, continuing to beckon Baran with aggressive swats.